CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 • Automatic Tickets

-• Training completed
+• Training Completed

-• ROI documented
+• ROI Documented

-Practice-Proven Software Examples
+Software Examples Proven in Practice

-BAFA List 2026: Eligible for Funding The role of helpdesk software for facilities in modern facility management.
+BAFA List 2026: Eligible for Funding Tools.

 Comparison Table